jig/go-aruco/example-2d/README.md

 That is a typical situation of a 2D moving camera.

-That is the result of static marker #7 on a Raspberry Pi 4 with 2GB of RAM:
+That is the result of static marker #2 on a Raspberry Pi 4 with 2GB of RAM with a Raspberry Pi Camera Module 3 Wide:

 ```bash
 go run example-2d/main.go